PrestaShop/open-source/content/project-organization/quality-council/processes/issue-management.md

 ## The Issue Manager job

 Your job is to **qualify issues** submitted to the GitHub project.
-Good issues help us discover bugs and provide ideas to improve PrestaShop and the native modules.These are the tree questions you must ask yourself:
+Good issues help us discover bugs and provide ideas to improve PrestaShop and the native modules.
+These are the three questions you must ask yourself:

 - **Is the issue valid?** The issue must be either a bug report or a request for feature.
 We only cover the PrestaShop project (Core + native modules).
 - **Has all the needed information been provided?** The issue must be understandable and contain the required information as provided in the issue template, complemented with any other detail needed for reproduction.